 To the left the Standard Dartboard Numbers and to the right the Optimised Dartboard Numbers

-Currently if a player is on an odd number, and therefore needs an odd number to leave himself with an even, he can chose from the southwest sector of the board where four odds are adjacent: 7, 19, 3, and 17
+Currently, if a player is on an odd number, and therefore needs an odd number to leave himself with an even, he can choose from the southwest sector of the board where four odds are adjacent: 7, 19, 3, and 17

 Even a bad player can expect to get an odd number.
 But if the odds and evens alternate it becomes much more difficult.